 Zaha Hadid Architects has submitted a design to Beethoven Festspielhaus in Bonn.
 The structure’s Rhine-side glazed façade reveals the grand staircase that leads concertgoers upwards to the main concert hall.

 The curvilinear shell opens and closes, creating an ongoing dialogue between interior and exterior.
-The volume’s form accentuates the continuity between the river and the city with folds and creases underlining the rise from riverfront to the urban level.
-The result is ‘a sense of flow, continuity, lightness and movement’.
+The volume’s form accentuates the continuity between the river and the city with folds and creases underlining the rise from the riverfront to the urban level.
+The result is ‘a sense of flow, continuity, lightness, and movement’.